Rochester NY Fitness Centers GymsPosted by Admin / September 6th, 2013 / No responses

 But, since I have devoted so much of my life to health and fitness, I find that these days the amount of enjoyment I get while thinking about eating unhealthy foods is significantly disproportionate to the amount of enjoyment I actually get while eating unhealthy foods.
 I’ve learned that it’s just not worth it.
 So, what to do?

-How about have my pizza and eat it, too!
+How about have my pizza and eat it, too?!
 How?
 By realizing that I cannot go through life depriving myself of every tasty indulgence and realizing that for every unhealthy food I crave, I can craft a healthier alternative.
-Since I love pizza so much, and know many of you out there do as well, I found a great article to share with you.
+Since I love pizza so much, and know many of you do as well, I found a great article to share with you.
 I encourage you to read it and get some great ideas on how to eliminate the guilt that your pizza addiction has caused you.

 Until next time, enjoy this article and make some time to enjoy some guilt-free, healthy pizza!

-5 Ways To Make Homemade Pizza A Little Bit Healthier
+5 Ways to Make Homemade Pizza a Little Bit Healthier